 The alternative is to use portable versions that do not require admin privileges to execute.

 Node Package Manager is an essential piece of kit, as it allows the dependencies of your project to be installed in a reproduceable manner.
-A guide to installing NPM without admin rights is available here: https://theshravan.net/blog/how-to-use-node-and-npm-without-installation-or-admin-rights/
+You can download the full version here, or - to install npm without admin rights:

 Download the portable